-While each site is beautiful, my favourite part was seeing sunset at the Geysir Geothermal Field.
+While each site is beautiful, my favorite part was seeing the sunset at the Geysir Geothermal Field.

 Experience A Winter Sunset At The Geysir Geothermal Field In Iceland

 The field is home to the first Geysir ever described in print form and has a surface area that spans 3 kilometers.
 While the original Geysir – also known as the Great Geysir – is now inactive, its little friend Strokkur is a happy little beast that shoots out boiling water, up to 40 meters in the air, every 5-10 minutes.

 In the midst of Iceland’s winter, the hot temperature of the field revealed rare patches of green, small pools of water, and various small holes emitting steam.

 Walking towards Strokkur, I was captivated by its powerful, shooting eruptions and stood there and watched it quickly subside as the mist was captured by the wind and taken away in a matter of seconds.